Democratic senator calls on Biden to appoint Afghanistan 'evacuation czar' - KTVZ

 “Their situation is increasingly dire and urgent.
 And we’ve become increasingly frustrated,” he said.

-In mid-October, the State Department tapped veteran diplomat Beth Jones to lead the agency’s Afghanistan relocation and resettlement efforts.
+In mid-October, the State Department tapped veteran diplomat Beth Jones to lead the agency’s Afghanistan relocation and resettlement efforts, and a State Department official told CNN on Tuesday that since the US withdrawal from Afghanistan on August 31, the department has “directly assisted in the departure of 470 US citizens and 417 Lawful Permanent Residents (LPRs) from Afghanistan, in addition to their immediate family members.”

+“We are actively facilitating the departure of Afghans to whom we hold special commitments because of their affiliation with the US government, specifically our locally engaged staff and holders of passports with physical SIVs,” the official said, referring to special immigrant visas.
+“Of the physical SIV holders in Afghanistan, we’ve directly helped more than half depart the country.
+As we’ve said before, we will be relentless in this effort as we stand by our Afghan allies.”

+A source familiar with the matter said that almost 600 holders of special immigrant visas have departed Afghanistan, 300 of whom did so with US government assistance.

 Blumenthal, who sits on the Senate Armed Services Committee, said the White House has “not really substantively commented” on his proposal for an evacuation czar, and he spoke to “a lack of clarity on policy” from the administration on evacuations.

-Note: This story has been updated with comment from a State Department official.